PdxCodeGuild/20170724-FullStack-Night/1 - Python/labs/lab02-magic_8_ball.md

 # Lab 6: Magic 8-Ball

+Let's write a program to simulate the classic "[Magic Eight Ball](https://en.wikipedia.org/wiki/Magic_8-Ball)"

+## Concepts Covered

+- input, print
+- import
+- random.choice

 ## Instructions

-Let's write a program to simulate the classic "[Magic Eight Ball](https://en.wikipedia.org/wiki/Magic_8-Ball)"

 1. Print a welcome screen to the user.
 2. Use the random module's `random.choice()` to choose a prediction.